nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 PU_COURSE_CODE: PU_COURSE_NAME
 NUS_COURSE_CODE: NUS_COURSE_NAME
 ```
-* Note that the output would be a list of mappable course of the format above
+* Note that the output would be a list of mappable courses of the format above.

 ### Obtain contacts from the list of universities `obtain`